lethiess/piet/docs/PIET.md

 the image boundaries proceed with step 5.
 If not, pick the codel at this position and proceed as follows depending on the codels color.

-* Color is valid: Color is not Black or white: Candiate is valid.
+* Color is valid: Color is not Black or white: Candidate is valid.
 * Black: Codel in invalid, proceed to step 5.
 * White: This color is neutral so traverse along the direction of the direction pointer until you reach the border or a black codel (then proceed with step 5) or until you found a color different from black or white.